Marina (Polish singer): 2013–present: Hiatus, On My Way, 39 i pół tygodnia and Warstwy

 In October 2013, while working on new music in a recording studio in London, Marina experienced singing difficulties which proved to be caused by a polyp on her left vocal cord.
 As a result, she was forced to put her career on hold, and in May 2014 underwent laser microsurgery performed by Steven M. Zeitels to remove the polyp.

 Marina's comeback single and the lead single from her second studio album, "On My Way", was released in April 2016.
 The song was co-written by Arrow Benjamin and produced by Pete Boxta.
 That year, she also featured on James Arthur's song "Let Me Love the Lonely" from his second studio album Back from the Edge (2016).
 Released as a single in Poland, it was certified gold by the Polish Society of the Phonographic Industry (ZPAV).

 Marina released her second studio album On My Way on 17 November 2017.
 The album features ten tracks in English, including a song written by her husband Wojciech Szczęsny ("I Do") and a song co-written with James Arthur ("Lay My Body Down").
 "Takin' Ya Rock Out" and "Hiding in the Water" served as the album's second and third singles, respectively.
 Its fourth and final single, "Complete", was released in August 2018.

 Marina reprised her 39 i pół role in the show's revival called 39 i pół tygodnia in September 2019.
 She released her third studio album, Warstwy, in December 2020.
 The record debuted and peaked at number 50 in the Polish charts, and was promoted with four singles: "News" with Kabe, "Nigdy więcej" with Young Igi, "Skandal (Odbijam)" with Smolasty and "Nie prowokuj".
 The first two singles were certified Gold and Platinum by ZPAV, respectively.
 In 2021, Marina collaborated with Meggie on the single "Lip Gloss".
 In 2022, she recorded the song "This Is the Moment" in support of Poland at the 2022 FIFA World Cup.

 Personal life

-Marina started dating Polish national football player Wojciech Szczęsny in 2013.
-They got engaged in early July 2015 during her birthday party, and married on 21 May 2016.
-On 30 June 2018, she gave birth to their son, Liam.
+In 2013, she started dating footballer Wojciech Szczęsny.
+They got engaged on 7 July 2015, and married on 21 May 2016.
+The couple has a son, Liam (born 30 June 2018), and a daughter, Noelia (born 3 July 2024).

+In December 2022, Marina revealed she had been diagnosed with an ovarian cancer, which turned out to be benign.